 Israeli settlers in Sheikh Jarrah had laid claim to the properties, citing historical and religious grounds.

-The Palestinian protests turned into confrontations with Israeli police and far-right Jewish settlers in the area, followed by a spate of arson attacks and stabbings by Arab and Jewish mobs.
+The Palestinian protests turned into confrontations with Israeli police and far-right Israeli settlers in the area, followed by a spate of arson attacks and stabbings involving Israelis and Palestinians.

 The incident left dozens of Palestinians injured.
-Hamas, an Islamist group which rules Gaza and is considered a terrorist organisation by Israel, the US and several other countries, fired rockets into Israeli cities and Jerusalem.
+Hamas, which rules Gaza and is considered a terrorist organisation by Israel, the US and several other countries, fired rockets into Israeli cities and Jerusalem.

-Israel responded with air strikes on Gaza.
-An 11-day war erupted, killing at least 256 people including 13 in Israel.
+Israel responded with air strikes on Gaza and an 11-day war erupted.

 Why is Jerusalem Day controversial?